 It was only during my college years when I heard of a dining experience called Dine LA (or Dine Boston, Dine NY, etc.).
 For two weeks, restaurants showcase selected items from their menu to create a 3-course prix fixe menu.
 Unfortunately, I didn’t have a spare $45 lying around during college to take advantage of this experience.
 Fast forward several years and now I am fully taking advantage of Dine LA.
 My most visit recent during the two weeks was at a restaurant I have been dying to visit for quite some time, Tom Colicchio’s Craft in Los Angeles.
 Tom Colicchio quickly became my favorite chef after Top Chef and it was only right that I try his food.
 Although the menu didn’t seem too exciting, every dish was flavorful, well prepared and overall delivered a spectacular experience.

-One of the first courses was a heirloom tomato and cucumber panzanella salad.
+One of the first courses was an heirloom tomato and cucumber Panzanella salad.
 I never thought much of this bread salad since it’s simply croutons with some tomatoes.
 Tom Colicchio’s version used farm fresh vegetables and had a light vinaigrette that made this ordinary salad extraordinary.
-He reminded me that even a simple salad with tomatoes, cucumbers and croutons can be exciting.
+He reminded me that even a simple salad with tomatoes, cucumbers, and croutons can be exciting.
 Here is my version of the salad as an ode to the master chef, Tom Colicchio.

 **Helpful tips and common mistakes